 But in recent years, it’s become clear a larger space is necessary, so the academy has moved again, to 3500 Sisk Road, Suite D, according to a news release sent to my colleague Marijke Rowland.

-With the recent move of Julien School of Dance to an expanded, consolidated spot at McHenry Village, it appears that stepping lively is growing in popularity.• The Ceres Chamber of Commerce is looking to help Stanislaus County food producers and exporters find companies that want to expand their business to the Asian market by introducing them to more than 40 international buyers next month.
+With the recent move of Julien School of Dance to an expanded, consolidated spot at McHenry Village, it appears that stepping lively is growing in popularity.

 According to information from the chamber, the organization is a sponsoring partner of the trade event A Taste of California, set for Sept.
 10 in Fresno, that will highlight food and agricultural products that are grown or produced in the Central Valley.

 Chamber officials said participating companies will have the opportunity to meet with buyers, increase product and brand visibility, launch new products, and gather information about buyer needs and preferences.